KilroyCodes/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 **5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?**

-**6. What is the number and percentage of customer plans after their initial free trial?
+**6. What is the number and percentage of customer plans after their initial free trial?**

-What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
+**7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?**

-How many customers have upgraded to an annual plan in 2020?
+**8. How many customers have upgraded to an annual plan in 2020?**

-How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
+**9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?**

-Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc) How many customers downgraded from a pro monthly to a basic monthly plan in 2020?
+**10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)**

+**11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?**